 This species varies in abundance from year to year, and is usually found singly, but is occasionally found in much greater numbers.
 In 2001, there was a large influx of Red Admirals and American Ladies in the spring, and in early May I counted over 40 of each of these species, flying swiftly all over the golf course, greatly distracting me from all aspects of my golf game — including landing on my golf ball as I was about to putt!

-Recent American Lady Sightings
+Late American Lady Sightings